Corey Seager Player Props: Rangers vs. Athletics

-The Texas Rangers, including Corey Seager (.297 batting average in his past 10 games), battle starting pitcher Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+Corey Seager -- with an on-base percentage of .357 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Oakland Athletics, with JP Sears on the mound, on August 8 at 9:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Marlins.
+In his most recent appearance, he racked up two hits (going 2-for-5 with a double) against the Athletics.

 Corey Seager Game Info & Props vs. the Athletics